Timing's blacklist feature lets you prevent specific app activities from being tracked.

 So if you'd like to prevent time spent in incognito windows from being tracked at all, simply add a rule like "Title is equal to 'Private'" to the blacklist.

-If you'd rather have Timing track your incognito browser windows like any other window, enter the following command in a Terminal window:
+If you'd rather have Timing track your incognito browser windows like any other window, enter the following commands in a Terminal window:

 Note: The blacklist will not apply to existing app activities — only future ones!
 In addition, the Blacklist screen only lists apps that Timing has tracked at least once.